johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 will read in the Tailwind breakpoints via [resolveConfig()](https://tailwindcss.com/docs/configuration/#referencing-in-javascript) set in the Tailwind.config.js (see previous section).
-These breakpoints are exported as `breakpoints` object that contain the site's configuration.
+These breakpoints are exported as `breakpoints` object that contains the site's configuration.

 BodilessJS provides the following tools to work with these breakpoints:
 * [`withPageDimensionsContext`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/packages/bodiless-components/src/PageDimensionsProvider.tsx)